COMPAQ DeskPro 386 ROMs

 entire 64Kb from F000:0000 through F000:FFFF.
 As it turns out, that entire address range is actually write-protected

-RAM (since, at least in those days, RAM was much faster than ROM), where the first 32Kb contained a modified copy of the
+RAM (since RAM provided faster 32-bit access), where the first 32Kb contained a modified copy of the second.
+For example,

 Sure enough, attempting to use the first 32Kb as a DeskPro 386 ROM generated a